vaibhav-raj/SD2-Sheet/javascript-basics/delightree_culture.md

 Most importantly, I want to grow with the product here.
 As Delightree scales, I want to be part of the core team that supports that growth and keeps the system stable

+## Q20.
+What does work-life balance look like for you?
+For me, work-life balance means being fully focused during work hours and giving my best, but also having time to rest and recharge after.
+When I’m off work, I try to disconnect so I can come back fresh the next day.
+I’ve learned that keeping that balance actually helps me stay more productive, calm, and clear-headed during tough issues.

+## Q21. what do you know about the compnay what should i tell her? and add detials about product

+From what I’ve learned, Delightree is a product company focused on helping multi-unit and franchise businesses run their daily operations smoothly.
+It was founded by Tushar Mishra and Madhulika Mukherjee around 2019–2020, and the company has raised seed funding from investors like Accel and Axilor.
+Delightree operates mainly in the US market and supports brands across restaurants, retail, services, and other franchise-heavy industries.

+What I like most is how complete the product is.
+You’ve built five strong modules that cover the entire lifecycle of a franchise location:

+– Launching New Locations (LoLa) → centralizing documents, approvals, and workflows for opening new stores.
+– Knowledge Hub → the core knowledge base where all SOPs and processes live.
+– Training & Onboarding → structured onboarding flows for both owners and employees.
+– Daily Operations → task lists, forms, checklists, audits—everything needed for day-to-day consistency.
+– Communication & Engagement → announcements and updates across all locations.

+It feels like Delightree is solving a very real problem: bringing consistency, visibility, and efficiency to businesses that have many locations.
+That’s what attracted me, because this kind of operational workflow matches the way I think about backend systems and stability.

+## Are you comfortable working US hours?
+Since it’s a remote role, working US hours isn’t an issue for me.
+I’ve already worked late nights handling production issues in my cuurent roles, so I’m used to that timing.
+That experience helps me stay focused and productive during night hours as well.

 ✅ Top Questions to Ask the CTO (Choose 2–3)
 1. “What does success look like in the first 90 days for this role?”